PHA-20009 - MPharm Programme Stage 2

 Semester 1 integrated examination

-The Semester 1 exam will be an integrated examination, comprising of two exam papers.
-There will be an integrated exam covering content delivered within semester 1.
-The exam will comprise of 2 papers; paper 1 will be a short response paper (e.g. VSAs, MCQs, other short answer format).
-Paper 2 will comprise of long answer questions.
+The Semester 1 exam will be an integrated examination, comprising of one paper.
+Paper 1 will be a short response paper (e.g. VSAs, MCQs, other short answer format).
 Low stake assessments (5%) will be incorporated within this component.
 Examples of low stake assessments may include quizzes and other similar forms of assessment covering a variety of key topics from Semester 1.
+(100 mins)

 2nd cycle laboratory skills assessment